Updated November 10th, 2020

 As countries around the world are dealing with their own ways to flatten the curve of Coronavirus/COVID-19, South Korea has been applauded for the measures they have taken to change the trajectory of this awful virus.
-Because of this, schools are planning on re-opening soon and life seems to be on its way back to normality.
-This therefore begs the question: is it now safe to teach English in Korea with the COVID-19 pandemic?
+Because of this, schools are up and running and life seems to be on its way back to normality.

-With the extraordinary steps that South Korea as a nation has taken, the curve there is being flattened while many other countries around the world – including the U.S, Canada and especially the U.K – are holding their collective breaths.
-South Korea is therefore becoming one of the safer countries to live and work in during these troubled times.
+With the extraordinary steps that South Korea as a nation has taken, the curve there is being flattened while many other countries around the world – including the U.S, Canada, and especially the U.K – are holding their collective breaths.
+South Korea is therefore becoming one of the safest countries to live and work in during these troubled times.

 This article will run through what has transpired in South Korea thus far as well as how this affects teachers in or going to Korea.